rax-maas/blueflood-grafana/README.md

 ##Configure Grafana

-Follow the step by step [instructions](https://github.com/rackerlabs/blueflood-grafana/wiki/Getting-started) to configure blueflood or Rackspace-metrics as datasource.
+Follow the [instructions](https://github.com/rackerlabs/blueflood-grafana/wiki/Getting-started) to configure blueflood or Rackspace-metrics as datasource.

 ## Blueflood datasource

 [Blueflood](https://github.com/rackerlabs/blueflood) is an open source multi-tenant, distributed metric processing system.
-This plugin allows you to visualize metrics stored in blueflood thru grafana.
+This plugin allows you to visualize metrics stored in blueflood though grafana.

 ## Rackspace-metrics datasource

 Rackspace-metrics is a SaaS offering for storing metrics.
-This plugin allows you to visualize metrics stored in Rackspace-metrics thru grafana.
+This plugin allows you to visualize metrics stored in Rackspace-metrics though grafana.